pauserratgutierrez/hack-uab/readme.md

 This is the main function that calculates optimal routes for the mobile financial service.

 # Usage Prerequisites
-Node.js installed
+- Node.js
-Access to the MySQL database
+- MySQL
-Google Maps API Key
+- Google Maps API Key

 # Installation
 - Clone the repository
 - Install dependencies `npm i`
+- Have a correctly populated '.env' file located on the main '/src' directory.
 # Running the Project
 Ensure the database is set up and populated.
 Use the `CE-db-migrations.sql` migration file.
 Run the main script with `npm run start`